 What Forms of Digital Archives Are Not Validated?

 The problem is that these services are not necessarily meant for keeping and controlling digital records in the life science industry.
 Therefore, they often lack the necessary certifications and validations.

 Using non-validated software to handle your records and documentation is the quickest way towards non-conformances.

 It’s tempting to use these alternatives instead of a purely paper-based Quality Management System.
-They offer easier accessibility to your documentation but one of the main issues is that many services are not compliant with FDA CFR 21 Part 11.
+They offer easier accessibility to your documentation but one of the main issues is that many services are not compliant with FDA CFR 21 Part 11 requirements.
 Neither do they follow other relevant standards such as ISO 27001 or ISO 13485, which are essential when it comes to striving for good practices (GxP).

 Mentioning ISO 27001, it’s important that your eQMS provides a satisfactory level of security.
 Although ISO 27001 is only a guideline, not adhering to it can cause leaks of sensitive data and expose you to numerous vulnerabilities.